codeby-vrosell/codeby-vrosell/README.md

 - 🕹️ Focused on **game programming**
 - 💡 Passionate about **gameplay programming, optimization, and clean code**
 - 🌱 Always learning new technologies and improving my craft
-- 🎨 Comprometidos con ofrecer experiencias de juego fluidas, receptivas y divertidas.
+- 🎨 Committed to delivering smooth, responsive, and fun gaming experiences

 ## Tech Stack